durr1602/gyoza/config/README.md

 ## Project-specific files

 A few files should be provided to properly analyze your data.
 What follows is the general procedure, however a toy dataset is provided in order to test the workflow.
-If you simply want to run the workflow with the toy dataset, enter the following: `snakemake --use-conda`.
+If you simply want to run the workflow with the toy dataset, enter the following: `snakemake`.

 ### Sequencing data